festusaigbogun/PowerBI_Portfolio_Project/README.md

 7. **Geographic Expansion**: Given that New York City leads in sales and profit, consider expanding marketing efforts in this region.
 Replicate successful strategies in other top-performing areas like Los Angeles, Seattle, and Philadelphia.

 8. **Category Emphasis**: Focus on Technology as it generates the highest sales and profit.
 For Furniture, explore ways to improve profit margins without compromising sales.
-For Office Supplies, consider strategies to increase sales even further, since it already has higher profits than Furniture
+For Office Supplies, consider strategies to increase sales even further, since it already has higher profits than Furniture.